Link: Apply now for the Ink Business Unlimited® Credit Card with 75K bonus points

 Bottom line

 The Chase Ink Business Unlimited Card is an awesome business card, and this is the ideal time to apply for it.
-I just picked up the card, and got an instant approval.
+I recently picked up the card, and got an instant approval.
 Hopefully this data point is useful for anyone else who may be considering picking up the card.

 People are often surprised by the lack of restrictive eligibility requirements, and may also be pleasantly surprised by the results of applying as a sole proprietorship.